swiftlang/swift-evolution/proposals/NNNN-swift-style-guide-and-formatter.md

 * This approach assumes that all tools on all platforms used in the developer's workflow support this approach.
-The development experience would suffer if the code does not use the same format locally as it does on their code review system, or if remote builds reported errors at different line numbers because they used a checked-in snapshot with a different style.
+The development experience would suffer if the code does not use the same format locally as it does on their code review system, if remote builds reported errors at different line numbers because they used a checked-in snapshot with a different style, or if symbolicated crash logs contain line numbers that must be matched to one specific "rendering" of the project's source code long after the fact.
 * If the source of truth of the source code is saved in some canonical format and transformed when checked in/out, then there must still be some decision about what that canonical